 Antacids are a multi-million-dollar business.
 It is so easy to get your hand on them since they are available over-the-counter.
 It also a common notion that mild digestive symptoms like hyperacidity, belching, or gas can be easily solved by popping a tablet.
 But have you ever seen one of these drugs resolve the problem?
-An antacid may reduce the symptoms some of the time, but they could actually make your gallbladder problem worse.
+An antacid may reduce the symptoms some of the time, but it could make your gallbladder problem worse.
 The gallbladder secretes bile in response to the acidity of the food bolus.
 It helps to make that food mixture more alkaline.

 So what happens is that we eat a meal (usually on the run), and not enough acid or enzymes are secreted to digest the meal.
-When we eat under stress the digestive secretions shut down – like while driving, working, having an unpleasant conversation at the meal, etc. Then the food sits in the warm stomach undigested and begins to ferment and putrefy.
+When we eat under stress, the digestive secretions shut down – like while driving, working, having an unpleasant conversation at the meal, etc. Then the food sits in the warm stomach undigested and begins to ferment and putrefy.
 This is the acid that is causing the problem.
 Proton pump inhibitors (PPIs) such as Prevacid do the same thing.
 They decrease acid secretion and impair proper digestion.

-What is needed here is to provide the body with the acid that it is not making itself.
-In other words, you don’t want to stop the acid with antacids, you want to add acid to aid or continue digestion to relieve the discomfort.
+What is needed here is to provide the body with the acid it is not making itself.
+In other words, you don’t want to stop the acid with antacids; you want to add acid to aid or continue digestion to relieve the discomfort.
 Sound strange?
 Try it.
 90% of heartburn/indigestion problems can be taken care of by this method.
-And the problem gets better, not worse.
+And the situation gets better, not worse.
 There really can be an end to it!
 Always look past treating only the symptoms.
 Look for the root of the problem.